revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 To examine diversification rate variation across the branches of the tree (described in {% page_ref divrate/branch_specific %}), `RevBayes` estimates branch-specific speciation and extinction rates.
-Those rates can be plotted by reading in the tree and rate log files, associated the rates with the phylogeny (using `processBranchData()`), and plotting the rate of interest by coloring the branches of the phylogeny.
+Those rates can be plotted by reading in the tree and rate log files, associating the rates with the phylogeny (using `processBranchData()`), and plotting the rate of interest by coloring the branches of the phylogeny.

 ```R
 branch_specific_file <- "data/primates_BDS_rates.log"